-In my early years, I’d resurrect the short-sleeved shirts and culottes (I’m trying to embrace my age these days, so I’m not concerned at all that I just gave my general decade away with the word culottes) on the first 65 degree day of the year.
+In my early years, I’d resurrect the short-sleeved shirts and culottes on the first 65 degree day of the year.
 My sweet great-grandmother, Nellie, would say, “Now, you know we’ve still got Blackberry, Dogwood, and and Locust Winter coming.”
 I have harvested green beans, tomatoes and plucked a few ears of corn in my day, but I offer no claims to being anything close to an informed farmer!
 I do, however, surmise a good agriculturalist could verify the validity of Nellie Gray’s weather forecasting.
-You might ask my high school buddy, Karlen Rose (a relative rookie in the field ((she’ll appreciate that bit of corn), although she confers often with a friendly and expreienced neighbor named Thurman).

 Fast forward a few decades, and at the first hint of spring, you’ll find me lugging treasured tubs of spring decor up from the basement.
-I’m always thrilled to see the birds and birdhouses, moss balls, bird nests, bunnies, Easter eggs, and various other pastel pretties!
+I’m always thrilled to see the birds and birdhouses, bird nests,moss balls, bunnies, Easter eggs, and various other pastel pretties!
 At first, I honestly believed I was doing this for the children.
-Thomas the Great, Jr. and Annalisa the Beautiful have long since lost interest in the spring decor, Easter or otherwise.
+Thomas the Great, Jr. and Annalisa the Beautiful have long since lost interest in all spring decor, Easter or otherwise.
 But, I seem to have elevated my game, evidenced by exhibit one: the dining room chandelier.
 This maybe the decorating apex of all spring decor ever.
-Take a look at this beauty!
+Here is How to Decorate a Chandelier with Flowers:

-I’d say she’s ready for spring cotillon, wouldn’t you!
-Yes, maybe she has a flair for the dramatic, but I believe she pulls it off with surprising eleglance; and the real shocker is how easy it is to achieve this look!
+I’d say she’s ready for spring cotillion, wouldn’t you!
+Yes, maybe she has a flair for the dramatic, but I believe she pulls it off with surprising elegance; and the real shocker is how easy it is to achieve this look!
 Floral tape and wire cutters and you’re fully equipped for this assignment.